bgilbank/devise_setup/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# DEVISE SET UP TUTORIAL

+This is a Devise set up guide with three definined admin roles.

-* Ruby version
+* Ruby version 2.4.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...